-Code of Conduct for Suppliers We expect our suppliers to adhere to the same standards we do (see section 3.3 for a list).
+Code of conduct for suppliers We expect our suppliers to adhere to the same standards we do (see section 3.3 for a list).
 We require our suppliers to respect human rights based on the amfori BSCI code.
-Supplier Risk Assessment We request information on management systems and compliance with environmental and social criteria.
-In addition, the German Supply Chain Due Diligence Act has been fully implemented (e.g. Risk Assessment, Measures).
-Local Suppliers We have a high percentage of locally based suppliers.
+Supplier risk assessment We request information on management systems and compliance with environmental and social criteria.
+In addition, the German Supply Chain Due Diligence Act has been fully implemented (e.g. risk assessment, measures).
+Local suppliers We have a high percentage of locally based suppliers.
 We define an external supplier as "local" if the counterparty to whom we pay is located in the same country as the buyer (MEGGLE).
 At MEGGLE GmbH & Co.
 KG we spent 73 % of the procurement budget 2022 on local suppliers.
-Certification QM Milk All our raw milk suppliers in Germany that supply directly to us, are audited or certified to the German QM-Milch Standard (https://qm-milch.de/).
+Certification QM-Milch All our raw milk suppliers in Germany that supply directly to us, are audited or certified by the german QM-Milch e.V. with the QM-Standard (https://qm-milch.de/).
 Since January 1, 2024, all soy products and feed containing soy in the QM milk system must meet the requirements of recognized standards for the procurement of sustainable and deforestation-free certified soy.